Synopsis

 Drawing Dialogues: Stories of Decay

-Meet at Labrador Park for a guided walk by Superlative Futures (Wong Zi Hao) through Berlayer Creek to explore decay and decomposition in an urban ecosystem.
-Participants will then return by bus to the exhibition venue to create drawings and narratives inspired by their observations.
+Gather at Labrador Park for a guided walk led by Superlative Futures (Dr. Wong Zi Hao and Liu Dian Cong) through Berlayer Creek, an ecosystem where decay, decomposition, and regeneration take place in quiet cycles.
+Participants will return by bus to Tanjong Pagar Distripark to create drawings and short written reflections inspired by their observations.
+Open to participants of all experience levels.

 Curator’s Tour: Making The Archive Strange